Heidi Reichinnek: Biography

+Political position

-As leader, Reichinneks goal is to end capitalism, and thus has prioritized addressing economic inequality in Germany, including nationalizing housing without compensation, legalizing hard drugs, doubling unemployment benefits, and imposing stricter rent limits.
+As leader, Reichinnek's goal is to end capitalism, and thus has prioritized addressing economic inequality in Germany, including nationalizing housing without compensation, doubling unemployment benefits, and imposing stricter rent limits.

 Reichinnek supports progressive social policies, such as being a supporter of artificial insemination, the recognition of all genders, easier access to gender-affirming care, and support of "queer trade unions"; she has also criticized fellow leftist Sahra Wagenknecht after Wagenknecht opposed legislation to support trans rights.
 Reichinnek also supports increased economic redistribution, accepting refugees seeking asylum in Germany, and the decriminalization of abortion.

+On 19 September 2025, Reichinnek stated that what existed in the DDR was not socialism; this position was criticized by German conservatives (from CDU/CSU) and liberals (from FDP), while The Left Berlin split between who supported it (but also criticized "democratic socialism") and who didn't.

 Personal life and social media

 Reichinnek has a sleeve tattoo of Marxist historical icon Rosa Luxemburg on her arm.

 Reichinnek is increasingly active on social media, and has over 1 million followers across social media platforms.
 With her political, sometimes provocative, short videos, Reichinnek achieved one of the highest reaches of any politician on the video portal TikTok.
 Through a speech that Reichinnek delivered as a result of the debate about the Influx Limitation Act – often received as a "firewall speech" – she garnered millions of views on social media and increased her follower count on Instagram from 130,000 to 288,000 and on TikTok from 348,000 to 460,000.
 Stern reported that her social media posts would provide the party a "needed boost" before the 2025 federal election.

 The rappers MC Smook and Fruity Luke released the song Heidi Reichinnek (Freestyle) in January 2025.
-The lyrics contain a mention of Reichinnek by name, stating: "Give it to the poor, give it to the middle, take it away from the rich - when I think, I want to think like Heidi Reichinnek - yes, I dismiss all the right-wing nonsense."
+The lyrics contain a mention of Reichinnek by name, stating: "Give it to the poor, give it to the middle, take it away from the rich – when I think, I want to think like Heidi Reichinnek – yes, I dismiss all the right-wing nonsense."
 Reichinnek and the two rappers also appeared in a joint TikTok video.